 - OSTDS and other wastewater issues are addressed through the wastewater management project OSTDS 9-1-1 Strategy, which will engage local government and private utilities as well as community and environmental interests to develop a strategy that addresses the large loading from OSTDS.
-This project is also considering BMAP area-specific effluent standards for WWTFs in an effort to provide more consistency between facilities. - Stormwater Public Education Coordination, Project B036, provides public education and outreach coordination and consistency among stakeholders related to stormwater impacts on springs.
+This project is also

-An outreach program will be implemented for the Small Farm Equine BMP Manual (Project B012) in collaboration with FDACS, Marion County, University of Florida- Institute of Food and Agricultural Sciences (UF-IFAS), and other stakeholders.
+- considering BMAP area-specific effluent standards for WWTFs in an effort to provide more consistency between facilities. - Stormwater Public Education Coordination, Project B036, provides public education and outreach coordination and consistency among stakeholders related to stormwater impacts on springs. - An outreach program will be implemented for the Small Farm Equine BMP Manual (Project B012) in collaboration with FDACS, Marion County, UF-IFAS, and other stakeholders.